-The Fishers Maker Playground is a 15,000-foot, state-of-the-art, public makerspace at the Hub and Spoke building located in west Fishers, just off the Nickel Plate Trail.
-The Fishers Parks department’s latest endeavor offers a space of tools, technology, and arts and encourage imagination, curiosity, engineering, building, and more.
+The Fishers Maker Playground is a 15,000-square-foot, state-of-the-art, public makerspace at the Hub and Spoke building located in west Fishers, just off the Nickel Plate Trail.
+This Fishers Parks' makerspace offers a space of tools, technology, and arts and encourage imagination, curiosity, engineering, building, and more.

 At the Maker Playground, members and visitors will find a wood shop, metal shop, CNC machine, 3D Printer, computers, tools, and supplies to cut, form, and create.

 While the Maker Playground welcomes maker members ages 16+, we will be partnering with educators, artists, and industry leaders in the community to introduce hands-on learning through programs, camps, and activities to younger future makers.

 Monday: 10 AM - 8 PM

 A Maker Space is a community of makers who are driven to create & collaborate on a design or project using hands on techniques, sometimes combined with the latest technology, to complete a project or improve things that already exist.

 Maker Spaces are equipped with various tools, software, machinery, and technology depending on the community’s needs.
 It is a place where you’ll see hands-on, project-based learning, and where we’ll turn S.T.E.A.M. based (science, technology, engineering, art, and mathematics) experimenting into real life solutions.

 Who is a Maker?

 Whether you’re a beginner or professional, a maker is a person who is exploring everyday items to craft new solutions and designs.
 A group of makers creates a thriving community of collaboration and ideas shared among its members.